 FREQUENTLY ASKED QUESTIONS

 I’ve owned my photography business since 2007— that’s when I decided that I wanted to create magical pictures for my clients (rather than continue working at a fishing magazine, which, while fun, wasn’t very creative).
 I studied photography in college and have continued my education with yearly workshops and conferences, and through training with some of the best in the industry.
 I’ve recently begun teaching my own workshops!
 There has been an influx of new photographers in recent years, and while I encourage everyone to practice their craft, it’s important to know that your photographer is a real professional.
-I have a business license and the right kind of insurance to cover the needs of many venues.
+I have experience with all kinds of situations, and I have a business license and the right kind of insurance to cover the needs of many venues.

 Heck yes!
 I’ve photographed weddings in California, North Carolina, Mexico, and extensively throughout New England.
 My passport is always waiting for its next adventure.
 Please, someone get married in the Greek Isles??